While the leg aids change little between the walk and trot, the canter does require some change in function and coordination.

 Sometimes I get questions about why I don't want to kick into the transition, and I realize it might be a little controversial for me to say this.
 However, in theory, the strike off for the canter does not need the rider to bang the horse on the sides and throw her weight forward (or fall behind backward).
 In fact, the quieter you can be, the better it is for the horse (and invariably, for you as you negotiate the balance change into the canter).

 If your horse absolutely won't canter without a kick, then yes, go to the kick.
-But I encourage riders to work toward first positioning the legs as above, second exaggerating the windshield wiper outside leg, third changing the seat, and FOURTH - kicking with both legs.
+But I encourage riders to work toward first positioning the legs as above, second exaggerating the windshield wiper outside leg, third changing the seat to a canter movement, and FOURTH - kicking with both legs.
 Then work toward weaning your horse off that kick, and become quieter in your position.

 The Upper Body